Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features

-Custom-built Elementor layouts for Home, About, Services, Gallery, and Contact pages
+Custom-designed Elementor layouts for the Home, About, Services, Gallery, and Contact pages

-Consistent UI and seamless navigation across the entire site
+Consistent user interface with smooth, intuitive navigation throughout the site

-Fully responsive design optimized for desktop, tablet, and mobile devices
+Fully responsive design optimized for desktop, tablet, and mobile experiences

-Efficient media optimization to ensure fast load times
+Optimized media assets to deliver fast loading and high performance

-Reusable design elements and components for improved scalability
+Reusable design components for greater flexibility and scalability

 Modern design style with clean typography and visual balance
 ---